 Who is a carer?

+If you are an adult caring for someone over 18 you can ask for a carers assessment.
 To have a free carer's assessment you must be providing, or going to provide, care for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without your support.
 You do not need to be the only person providing care for this person.

 Trafford Council would not normally do a carer’s assessment for someone who is working as a carer or is a volunteer carer.